liviuignat/maildoodle.com/README.md

 ### Where to use it?
 View it live here: http://www.maildoodle.com/

-Create an account and test it here: http://www.maildoodle.com/auth/sign-up
+Create an account and use it here: http://www.maildoodle.com/auth/sign-up

 Read more documentation here: